Questions? Call NCOAE Support (910) 399-8090

 - Deschutes River

-The Pacific Northwest – Backpacking & Whitewater Paddling 14-day course is a multi-day course where you’ll learn the skills you need to plan and prepare for backcountry outdoor adventures.
+This 14-day Backpacking & Whitewater Paddling course is a multi-day trip where you’ll learn the skills you need to plan and prepare for backcountry outdoor adventures.
 You will develop a wide-range of wilderness and leadership skills, including kayaking, rafting, backpacking, backcountry cooking, wilderness camping, travel planning, environmental and civic responsibility, leadership and communication styles, decision-making, and teamwork.

 You’ll visit a variety of remote areas in the Cascade Mountains, Deschutes National Forest, Deschutes River, and the Three Sisters Wilderness Area.
 Along the way, you’ll explore these mountain areas as you practice the basics of camp setup, whitewater paddling, backpacking, and other outdoor skills.